outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 [root@archiso / #] pacman -S networkmanager
 ```

 NetworkManager has built-in DHCP client, so we don't need to install *dhcpcd*.
-Aslo, it will pull in *wpa_supplicant*.
+Aslo, it will pull in `wpa_supplicant`.
+To configure `wpa_supplicant.conf`, check [Gentoo Installation](https://www.zhstar.win/2015/03/25/gentoo-installation/).

 ## Initramfs by mkinitcpio